briannaflynn/atxsatscan/README.md

 ![](images/race,transit,income,education,insurance.png)

-Each of these choropleth maps displays the observed to expected case ratios for each contextual factor.
+Each choropleth maps displays the observed to expected case ratios for each zip code, with respect to each contextual factor.

+**Please refer to this link for interactive maps featuring per zip code labels [interactive maps](./SpatialEpidemiology_SpatialScan.html)**